R34p3r808/blog/README.md

 In order to install docker, you can follow the same steps required to install docker on your Ubuntu machine, above.

+**#Enable the use of iptables on ALL nodes (including master)**

+echo "net.bridge.bridge-nf-call-iptables=1" | sudo tee -a /etc/sysctl.conf
+sudo sysctl -p

 **#Initializing the Kubernetes cluster**